 And as you know, with traditional remarketing you create an audience of people who have already visited your site or interacted with your brand.

-Then, you load that audience into AdWords or Facebook and target ads to them specifically.
+Then, you load that audience into Google Ads or Facebook and target your ads to them specifically.

-That’s super effective and all, but there’s a way to expand your reach even further with a solid demand generation strategy.
+That’s super effective by itself, but there’s a way to expand your reach even further with a solid demand generation strategy.

 In Facebook speak, we call it a Lookalike Audience.
-For Google AdWords, it’s a Similar Audience.
+For Google Ads, it’s a Similar Audience.